Refuting Physicalism Subjectively

 You may want to read these posts before continuing:

 In the universe, there is a red room and a blue room.
-I am randomly assigned to either the red room or the blue room, and a copy* of my body is placed in the other room.
-Since I can only be in one room or the other – I cannot be two people having two different experiences at the same time – there must be two possible states.
-Yet, according to physicalism, there are not, for both physical states** are the same.
+You are randomly assigned to either the red room or the blue room, and a copy* of your body is assigned to the other room.
+Since you can only be in one room or the other – you cannot be two people having two different experiences at the same time – there must be two possible states** in which the universe can be.
+Yet, according to physicalism, there are not, for the physical universe has the same state in both cases.

 Footnotes (ignore if you don’t need them):

-* I call it “a copy” for brevity, but strictly speaking it is “a doppelganger with a brain pre-encoded to the state that mine would have been in, had I been placed in that room.”
+* I call it “a copy” for brevity, but strictly speaking it is “a doppelganger with a brain pre-encoded to the state that yours would have been in, had you been placed in that room.”

 ** Note: “both (physical universe) states”, NOT “both rooms” (or even “both people“).